FrancoLiberali/cql/docs/cql/index.rst

 Introduction
 ==============================

-Badaas-orm is the BaDaaS' component that allows for easy and safe persistence and querying of objects but it can be used both within a BaDaaS application and independently.
+CQL allows easy and safe persistence and querying of objects.

 It's built on top of `gorm <https://gorm.io/>`_, a library that actually provides the functionality of an ORM: mapping objects to tables in the SQL database.
 While gorm does this job well with its automatic migration then performing queries on these objects is somewhat limited, forcing us to write SQL queries directly when they are complex.
-Badaas-orm seeks to address these limitations with a query system that:
+CQL seeks to address these limitations with a query system that:

 - Is compile-time safe:
   its query system is validated at compile time to avoid errors such as